3 top figures at Denver Post, including former owner, quit

-DENVER (AP) — Three top figures at The Denver Post, including its former owner, have resigned amid budget and staff cuts made by the newspaper’s hedge fund owners.
+DENVER (AP) — Three top figures at The Denver Post, including its former owner, resigned Friday amid budget and staff cuts made by the newspaper’s New York-based hedge fund owners.

-Tweets by several Post reporters Friday night say that Dean Singleton stepped down as chairman and from the editorial board.
-He owned the newspaper from 1987 until 2013.
+Several Post reporters tweeted that Dean Singleton had stepped down as chairman and from his position on the editorial board.
+He owned the newspaper from 1987 until 2013 and saw it through tough economic times and an intense rivalry with the Rocky Mountain News.

+“I once told people I wanted The Post to be one of the 10 best newspapers in America, and I think we achieved that,” Singleton said in an interview published in the newspaper in October.

 Senior editors Dana Coffield and Larry Ryckman also resigned Friday.